Host Firewall

 Policy verdict log: flow 0x0 local EP ID 1687, remote ID 2, proto 6, ingress, action audit, match none, 10.0.2.2:47500 -> 10.0.2.15:6443 tcp SYN

-For details on how to derive the network policies from the output of cilium monitor, please refer to Observe policy verdicts and Create the Network Policy in the Creating Policies from Verdicts guide.
+For details on deriving the network policies from the output of cilium monitor, refer to Observe policy verdicts and Create the Network Policy in the Creating Policies from Verdicts guide.

-In particular, Entities Based rules are convenient for example to allow communication to entire classes of destinations, such as all remotes nodes (remote-node) or the entire cluster (cluster).
+Note that Entities Based rules are convenient when combined with host policies, for example to allow communication to entire classes of destinations, such as all remotes nodes (remote-node) or the entire cluster (cluster).

 Warning

 Make sure that none of the communications required to access the cluster or for the cluster to work properly are denied.
-They should appear as action allow.
+Ensure they all appear as action allow before disabling the audit mode.

 Disable Policy Audit Mode

-Once you are confident all required communication to the host from outside the cluster are allowed, you can disable policy audit mode to enforce the host policy.
+Once you are confident all required communications to the host from outside the cluster are allowed, disable the policy audit mode to enforce the host policy:

 Endpoint 3353 configuration updated successfully